Ingmar-de-Vries/DynamicPredictions/README.md

       - "DynamicPredictions_storeManualBadTrials.m" - store manually detected bad trials, see script for comments

   -	Create model RDMs
-    - RDMs based on video data and eyetracker data are created outside of the main "DynamicPredictions_ERFdynamicRSA_ROIsource.m" script (see section "Run dRSA analysis" below).
-However, for the 6 RDMs based on kinematic marker data (absolute and relative body posture, motion, and acceleration), these are created inside the resampling iteration in the main script, because relative body posture, motion and acceleration can only be computed after realigning the 3-sec resampled sequences to each other.
-The pre-created RDMs have size 14x14x250x250 (i.e., stim1 x stim2 x timestim1 x timestim2) at 50 Hz.
+    - RDMs based on video data, kinematic marker data, and eyetracker data are created outside of the main "DynamicPredictions_ERFdynamicRSA_ROIsource.m" script (see section "Run dRSA analysis" below), and if necessary up- or downsampled to 100 Hz.
+The pre-created RDMs therefore have size 14x14x500x500 (i.e., stim1 x stim2 x timestim1 x timestim2).
     - In the "modelRDMs" subdirectory, you'll find the following scripts:
       - "DynamicPredictions_DynamicModelRDMs_eyeTracker.m" - create dynamic RDM of individual subject eyetracking data.
       - "DynamicPredictions_DynamicModelRDMs_pixelwise.m" - create dynamic RDM of smoothed grayscale pixelwise luminance values.
       - "DynamicPredictions_video2vector.m" - create smoothed grayscale vector representation of videos.
 Called from "DynamicPredictions_DynamicModelRDMs_pixelwise.m".
       - "DynamicPredictions_DynamicModelRDMs_opticalflow.m" - create dynamic RDM of optical flow vectors.
       - "DynamicPredictions_video2opticalflow.m" - create optical flow vector representation of videos.
 Called from "DynamicPredictions_DynamicModelRDMs_opticalflow.m".
-      - "DynamicPredictions_exampleFigureModels.m" - plots illustrations of the different models for a single frame of 2 vieos.
-It was used for creating Figure S2 in the article.
+      - "DynamicPredictions_exampleFigureModels.m" - plots illustrations of the different models for a single frame of 2 videos.
+It was used for creating Figure 5 in the article.
 This script also contains information about where each of the 13 kinematic markers were located on the ballet dancer's body.

   - Run dRSA analysis, statistics, and plotting
     - In the "dynamicRSA" subdirectory, you'll find the following scripts: